shsagir/play-area-sync/docs/htaccess.md

 template:    article
 reviewed:    2018-09-10
 title:       Using .htaccess
 lead:        Browsing the docs here you will find lot's of reference to a mysterious invisible file called ".htaccess".
 What's that about?
+How can you make use of it?
 naviTitle:   .htaccess
 group:       deployment
+workInProgress: yes
 stack:       all

 keywords: